hbokh/awesome-saltstack/README.md

 - [About SaltStack](http://www.yet.org/2016/09/salt/) - Extensive blogpost with lots of in-depth information. :gem:
 - [Managing Linux server configs with the SaltStack](https://techarena51.com/blog/getting-started-with-saltstack/) - Managing Linux server configs with the SaltStack.
 - [A dive into SaltStack](https://opencredo.com/a-dive-into-salt-stack/) - SaltStack uncovered - Configuration management has been a big leap forward for System Engineers.
-- [How To Install Salt on Ubuntu 12.04](https://www.digitalocean.com/community/tutorials/how-to-install-salt-on-ubuntu-12-04) - Part 1 of 2 in the series _An Introduction to Salt_.
-- [How To Create Your First Salt Formula](https://www.digitalocean.com/community/tutorials/how-to-create-your-first-salt-formula) - Part 2 in the series _An Introduction to Salt_.
-- [Automated Provisioning of DigitalOcean Cloud Servers with Salt Cloud on Ubuntu 12.04](https://www.digitalocean.com/community/tutorials/automated-provisioning-of-digitalocean-cloud-servers-with-salt-cloud-on-ubuntu-12-04) - Walkthrough on automated provisioning of DigitalOcean Cloud Servers with Salt Cloud on Ubuntu 12.04.
-- [How To Install and Configure Salt Master and Minion Servers on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-salt-master-and-minion-servers-on-ubuntu-14-04) - SaltStack installation walkthrough for Ubuntu 14.04.
 - [How To Use Salt Cloud Map Files to Deploy App Servers and an Nginx Reverse Proxy](https://www.digitalocean.com/community/tutorials/how-to-use-salt-cloud-map-files-to-deploy-app-servers-and-an-nginx-reverse-proxy) - Walkthrough on how to use Salt Cloud Map Files to deploy application servers and an Nginx reverse proxy.
 - [An Introduction to SaltStack Terminology and Concepts](https://www.digitalocean.com/community/tutorials/an-introduction-to-saltstack-terminology-and-concepts) - Part 1 of 6 in the series _Managing Development Environments with SaltStack_.
 - [SaltStack Infrastructure: Installing the Salt Master](https://www.digitalocean.com/community/tutorials/saltstack-infrastructure-installing-the-salt-master) - Part 2 of 6 in the series _Managing Development Environments with SaltStack_.